 24 organic pearl onions or 3 organic onions, quartered

-5 TBLS organic butter (from grassfed cows preferred), divided
+5 TBLS organic, grassfed butter, divided

 2 TBLS sucanat (or other natural sugar)